Open Trenches are Hazardous to Workers Across South Carolina

 OSHA provides guidelines for digging and maintenance of trenches for the purpose of minimizing the risk of collapse and recommends that trenches be inspected daily for signs of weakness.
 Bear in mind that a cubic yard of soil can weigh as much as a car, which makes the risk of being crushed or suffocating in a trench collapse high.

 How can an attorney help me?
 I already have workers’ compensation coverage

 Workers’ compensation may cover your expenses if you got hurt on the job.
 But what if your employer or a fellow employee had nothing to do with the collapsing trench?
 Suppose it was one of the many independent contractors you will find on almost any construction site that negligently caused the accident.
 If an investigation proves that to be the case, you may have recourse against that person or his or her employer as a “third party,” and may be able to receive additional compensation.
 The construction accident attorneys at McGowan, Hood, Felder & Phillips, LLC, are thoroughly experienced in handling these kinds of complexities.

 Additionally, even if you do qualify for workers’ comp, your employer’s insurance company may deny your coverage or not adequately compensate you for your losses.
 In that event, you’ll need an experienced South Carolina construction accident attorney who fights to get you the benefits you so desperately need and deserve.

 Strong legal representation from trusted South Carolina attorneys

-The South Carolina construction accident lawyers at McGowan, Hood & Felder, LLC, are committed advocates for individuals and families whose lives have been disrupted by injuries and deaths on construction sites.
+The South Carolina construction accident lawyers at McGowan, Hood, Felder & Phillips, LLC, are committed advocates for individuals and families whose lives have been disrupted by injuries and deaths on construction sites.
 If you were injured, or a loved one injured or killed because of a trench or excavation collapse, let us help you obtain justice, and the compensation you deserve.